[Source: Journal of Infectious Diseases, full page: (LINK). Abstract, edited.]

-Keywords: Seasonal Influenza; Vaccines; USA.
+Keywords: Seasonal Influenza; Vaccines.